yorkshirelandscape/token_frames/README.md

 "Hello, I've just made some tokens for Band of Blades, which I would like to share with everyone.
 It includes a blank token so people can create their own variations.
 Thanks!"

+### Sourced from Geekswordsman

+Geekswordsman has graciously agreed to include some of his creations in the module.
+He can usually be found on the Foundry VTT discord server if you need to get in touch with him.

 ### Change of ownership and new token frames from volfied

 Many thanks to Jay Colson for creating this module.
 In his absence, I have assumed direction of the project.
 I have also added some token frames of my own.